 Monitoring vehicle movements where the vehicle is allocated to a specific driver and information about the performance of the vehicle can be linked to them is allowed but regulated by data protection laws:

-- Where private use of the vehicle is allowed, the monitoring of movements when the vehicle is used privately is rarely justifiable.
+Where private use of the vehicle is allowed, the monitoring of movements while the vehicle is used privately is rarely justifiable.

-- Workers using monitored vehicles must be made aware of the monitoring policy.
+Workers using monitored vehicles must be made aware in advance of the monitoring policy.

 This is a key area where some recognised unions have been able to negotiate significant improvements, for example an agreement that material obtained through monitoring will not be used to judge the performance of drivers, or to discipline them, except in exceptional circumstances.